BizTalk Monitor Suspend Instance Terminator Service

 Ideally, the administration team should use all monitoring tools at their disposal, whether they are included with the product, such as BizTalk Server Administrative console, Event Viewer, HAT, or BAM.
 But the main problem with these tools is that:

-• Almost all of them requires remote access to the environment.
+• Almost all of them require remote access to the environment.

-When an administrator must manually check each server or application by events that may have occurred, that is not a very efficient and effective way to allocate the team’s time nor to monitor the environment.
+When an administrator must manually check each server or application for events that may have occurred, that is not a very efficient and effective way to allocate the team’s time, nor to monitor the environment.

-Of course, they can also use other monitoring tools from Microsoft, such as Microsoft System Center Operation Manager (SCOM), or third-party monitoring solutions such as BizTalk360.
+Of course, they can also use other Microsoft monitoring tools, such as Microsoft System Center Operations Manager (SCOM), or third-party solutions such as BizTalk360.
 These tools should be able to read events from all layers of the infrastructure and help the administration team to take preventive measures, notifying them when a particular incident is about to happen, for example, when the free space of a hard drive is below 10%.
-Furthermore, they should allow the automation of operations when a specific event occurs, for example, restart a service when the amount of memory used by it exceeds 200MB, thereby preventing incidents or failures, without requiring human intervention.
+Furthermore, they should allow the automation of operations when a specific event occurs, for example, restarting a service when the amount of memory used by it exceeds 200MB, thereby preventing incidents or failures, without requiring human intervention.

 But the question is: and if you don’t have these tools?

 You can archive these tasks in several ways.
-Many people create custom web portals to emulate some of the most basic tasks of the admin console.
-One of my favorite options is using a mix of PowerShell, schedule tasks, and/or Azure Services like Logic Apps and Functions.
+Many people create custom web portals to emulate some of the most basic admin console tasks.
+One of my favorite options is to use a mix of PowerShell, scheduled tasks, and/or Azure Services like Logic Apps and Functions.
 But today I will show you a different or alternative way:

 • Create a Windows Service to monitor suspended Instances and automatically terminate them

-Note: of course, this solution can be expanded to other kinds of stuff or add new funcionalities.
+Note: of course, this solution can be extended to other kinds of content or to add new functionality.

 BizTalk Monitor Suspend Instance Terminator Service

-This is a Windows Service that will be continually monitoring BizTalk Server for specific suspended messages (with an interval of x seconds/minutes/hours defined on code) and termites them automatically.
+This is a Windows Service that will continually monitor BizTalk Server for specific suspended messages (with an interval defined in the code) and terminate them automatically.

 This tool allows you to configure: